GRAP-UdL-AT/fruit_detection_in_LiDAR_pointClouds/README.md

 This implementation was used to evaluate the [LFuji-air dataset](http://www.grap.udl.cat/en/publications/LFuji_air_dataset.html), which contains 3D LiDAR data of 11Fuji apple trees with the corresponding fruit position annotations.
 Find more information in:

-* [Fruit detection, yield prediction and canopy geometric characterization using LiDAR with forced air flow [1]](http://www.grap.udl.cat/en/publications/index.html).
+* [Fruit detection, yield prediction and canopy geometric characterization using LiDAR with forced air flow [1]](http://www.grap.udl.cat/en/publications/index.html) (submitted, not publicly available yet).